 On this dayMay 12, 1898

-Louisiana Disenfranchises Black Voters and Jurors
+Louisiana Officially Disenfranchises Black Voters and Jurors

 The 1898 Louisiana constitution also eliminated the requirement of unanimous jury verdicts, allowing as much as a 9-3 split to still stand as a conviction.
-Because the U.S. Constitution now prevented states from wholly barring black people from jury service, this provision was enacted to render small numbers of black jurors inconsequential.
+Because the U.S. Constitution now prevented states from wholly barring Black people from jury service, this provision was enacted to render small numbers of Black jurors inconsequential.
 Thomas Semmes, a former Confederate senator and head of the convention’s judiciary committee, praised the provision for success in its goal “to establish the supremacy of the white race in this State to the extent to which it could be legally and constitutionally done.”

-Throughout the Southern states, disenfranchisement laws targeted black communities for generations.
-Louisiana’s 1898 constitution was slightly revised in 1913, but most of its restrictive language remained until 1972.
+Throughout the Southern states, disenfranchisement laws targeted Black communities for generations.
+Louisiana’s 1898 constitution was revised slightly in 1913, but most of its restrictive language remained until 1972.
 The non-unanimous jury rule remained in effect for more than a century, until Louisiana voters approved a constitutional amendment to abolish it in November 2018.